-As our globe continues to warm up, and modern buildings are constructed with enlarged glazing and high air tightness, overheating is becoming an important issue in the UK homes and buildings.
+As our globe continues to warm up, and modern buildings are constructed with enlarged glazing and high-performance fabric, overheating is becoming an important issue in the UK homes and buildings.

-The newly released Building Regulations Approved Document O (Part O), which will come into effect on 15 June 2022 in England, outlines and provides guidance on the legal and technical obligations for newly constructed residential buildings to comply with overheating standards.
+The newly released Building Regulations Approved Document O (Part O), which came into effect on 15 June 2022 in England, outlines and provides guidance on the legal and technical obligations for newly constructed residential buildings to comply with overheating standards.

-Part O of the Building Regulations stipulates two methods for overheating analysis.
+Part O of the Building Regulations stipulates two methods for overheating compliance.

 - The first method, called the simplified method, prescribes maximum areas of glazing and minimum free areas of openings allowed in rooms and buildings, in order to limit solar gains and remove excess heat.

 - The second method, the dynamic thermal modelling method in accordance with CIBSE TM59, will allow greater design flexibility and provide more accurate overheating risk analysis.

 Some planning authorities, for example, the Greater London Authority, required dynamic overheating analysis a few years ago.

 Dynamic thermal modelling is an advanced computer algorithm, and allows accurate predictions of thermal and other building related performances.
 It takes into account a wide range of design parameters (e.g. hourly weather files and detailed occupancy schedules and internal gains), and analyses them at short time intervals (e.g. sub-hourly analysis).
 Consequently, the results derived from dynamic thermal modelling are a more accurate reflection of a building's performance, in comparison with other static methods.

 We use industry leading software, DesignBuilder dynamic simulation software, to construct 3D models and analyse overheating risk.